motiondeveloper/aefunctions/README.md

 ## Function List

-You can read a breif description of each function below, as well its input parameters.
+You can read a brief description of each function below, as well its input parameters.
 The full code for each function can be found in the `aefunctions.jsx` file.

 * __attachKeys__